-To develop the knowledge, skills and attributes of students in the areas of entrepreneurship and business administration/management, with a view to promoting entrepreneurship and effectiveness and efficiency in organisations.
+To develop the requisite knowledge, skills and attributes of students in entrepreneurship and business administration/management/leadership, so that they can make a meaningful contribution to the growth and sustainability of their organisations, either as entrepreneurs or employees.

 What is a University of Technology?